Faraway Worlds is reader-supported. If you buy something through a link on this page, we may earn a small commission.

 There's a small group of locals down by the river, sitting in the shade by the rocks.
 Up at the top of the bridge, young men get ready to jump off, laughing with the tourists (and presumably collecting tips).
-We see the first jump, fall a very long way into the silky river, then pop up, breathless and laughing.
+We see the first jumper dropping from the bridge, falling a very long way into the silky river, and eventually popping up, breathless and laughing.
 We leave them to it, and have lunch at a shady restaurant near the river.

 We walk through the streets of the old town, and then around it, past the mosques and churches and stalls and restaurants.
-There’s still some signs of conflict and we even wander into an exhibition about the war.
+There are still a few scars of the conflict in the 90s and we even wander into an exhibition about the war.
 I feel strangely touched by Mostar, sad but complete, as though something in me is made whole by being here.
 Mostar still seems to be healing, but that somehow adds to its beauty, and I don’t want to leave.
-The city ha some much depth and experience and I feel like I could learn a lot here.
+The city has so much depth and experience and I feel like I could learn a lot here.

-We aren’t going any farther into Bosnia and I’d love to come back to see more and stay a bit longer another time.
-I’ve always wanted to visit Sarajevo, but now I’d like to see some smaller towns too, more of the Balkans in general, and Serbia in particular.
+We aren’t going any farther into Bosnia and Herzegovina and I’d love to come back to see more and stay a bit longer another time.
+I’ve always wanted to visit Sarajevo, but now I’d like to see some smaller towns too - more of the Balkans in general, and Serbia in particular.
 This is a beautiful, fascinating, heart-breaking region, and I can only imagine the lifetimes it would take to understand it.